Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Treatment

-Currently, the approach to the treatment of inflammation or pinched roots has changed significantly.
-The basis is not the elimination (blockade) of the pain syndrome, but the identification and elimination of the cause of pain.
+Currently, the approach to treating inflammation or pinched roots has changed significantly.
+The basis is not the elimination (blockade) of the pain syndrome, but the identification and elimination of the cause of the pain.

 2. Operative (surgical) intervention.

-The above options are the basis, and in addition, physiotherapeutic procedures, immobilization therapy, as well as folk remedies can be used.
+The above options are the basis, and additionally physiotherapeutic procedures, immobilization therapy, as well as folk remedies can be used.

-This complex of medical procedures is designed not to treat the cause, but to eliminate the consequences, and includes the appointment of the following drugs:
+This set of treatment procedures is designed not to treat the cause, but to eliminate the consequence, and includes the prescription of the following drugs:

 • non-steroidal anti-inflammatory drugs;